VibrantHawaii/wix-badging/README.md

 + Flag for supported regions in userDB if default to all, and ask for confirmation in enroll popup
 + Ask for EULA in enroll popup if not accepted yet by existing user
 + Add analytics (Wix)
-  * See if DB setup/description/instantiation can be programmatic instead of manual
 + Contact learner capability
     + Catch error conditions on email send
     + New DB to track transactions (issue unique token for each contact button instance, revoke when used)